Binoculars

 daylight use, or 6-7 mm for low light viewing.
 To determine

-the exit pupil of a pair of binoculars, divide the size of
+the exit pupil of a pair of binoculars, divide the size of the

-an exit pupil of 5 mm, a good size for general bird watching.
+exit pupil of 5 mm, a good size for general bird watching.

 6. Lens coating will provided